 Anyone with moderate-good fitness should be fine to do this hike.
 If you don’t have hiking experience, you may find it challenging.
 Try walking some hills or staircases two or three times a week before you go!

-If you struggle with the first section of the hike, you may be best to turn back as this is the easiest section of the hike.
+If you struggle with the first section of the hike, you may be best to turn back as this is the most straightforward section of the walk.

 And if you have bad knees, take trekking poles!